MEDICARE REBATES FOR PSYCHOLOGIST CONSULTATIONS

 Psychologist consultations can be accessed through the Better Access to Mental Health Care Program, which is funded through Medicare.

-To qualify for Medicare rebates for psychology consultations, you need to be referred by your doctor with a Mental Health Treatment Plan and a referral letter.
-When booking an appointment with your doctor, advise the receptionist of the purpose of the consultation – to be referred to a Psychologist and to have a Mental Health Treatment Plan prepared.
-Request a longer appointment when making the booking, as the preparation of a Treatment Plan can be a lengthy process and take anywhere between ½ hour to one hour to complete.
+To qualify for Medicare rebates for psychologist consultations under the Better Access Program, you need to be referred by your general practitioner (GP) with a Mental Health Treatment Plan and a referral letter to the psychologist.
+When booking an appointment with your GP, advise the receptionist of the purpose of the consultation (that you wish to be referred to a Psychologist and to have a Mental Health Treatment Plan prepared).
+Request a longer appointment when making the booking to see the GP, as the preparation of a Treatment Plan can be a lengthy process and take anywhere between ½ hour to one hour to complete.

 Your GP can refer you to a psychologist initially for either five or six psychology sessions.
 At the conclusion of these sessions you need to return to see your GP for a review and a new referral letter.
 The psychologist provides the GP with written feedback for the purposes of the review.
 If further sessions are needed, your GP then writes a new referral letter for either an additional four or five sessions.

 Once the Treatment Plan has been finalised by your GP, and you have a referral letter, an appointment for a psychologist consultation can then be booked.
 The GP practice needs to have notified Medicare that a Treatment Plan has been prepared prior to the commencement of any psychologist consultations.
 Once Medicare has that information on your records, then a Medicare rebate for a psychologist consultation can be processed and approved.